MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-1-prepare-environment.md

 1. Learn to use `az init`.

    The Azure CLI has a reference command that walks you through configuring your environment.
-Type `az init` in your console and press <kbd>Enter</kbd>.
+Type `az init` in your console and press **Enter**.
 Follow the prompts provided.

    ```azurecli-interactive
    az init
    ```